NOTICE OF HEARING FOR AREA PLAN COMMISSION 3/18/2022

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 7th day of April, 2022, for the purpose of reviewing and hearing comment on the request of G & D Tonner etal, 6959 W 100 N, Decatur, IN 46733 for the purpose of a Development Plan.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 7th day of April, 2022, for the purpose of reviewing and hearing comment on the request of Salaomine Steel Inc., 601 S Bond St., Bluffton, IN 46714 for the purpose of a Development Plan.

-Common Location: The subject property is located at the SW corner of 200 N & 800 E, Craigville, Indiana.
-46731
+Common Location: The subject property is located at Lots 8 & 9 of Tribolet & Dougherty’s Addition, Bluffton, Indiana.
+46714

 Dated this 18th day of March, 2022